 The above is a section of the infographic, 2015 Video Marketing Cheat Sheet, by Animoto.

 Many small business owners know they should be doing video, but some concerns are holding them back.
-If you’re pretty sure video is worthwhile, but you still haven’t gotten a video out, this post should help to finally get you started.
+If you’re pretty sure video is worthwhile but still haven’t released a video, this post should help you finally get started.

 Video is on its way to being the dominate content format of the web.
 By 2018, 84% of Internet traffic will be video, according to estimates by Cisco.